rgarro/odessaDefender2Unity/README.md

 # odessaDefender2Unity

-An Infinite slider with side gun ... shooting transitions in the bayou waving gusts Producing my Slingshot Turbine SurfKite ...
+An Infinite slider with Side Gun ...
+Producing my Slingshot Turbine SurfKite ...
-Ridding my Cabrinha Stylus
-Dreaming a new Sentry Bar and a Slingshot Code Kite v1 Homebrew Terminal style sudo port install sun_is_shinning
+Summoning a Slingshot Celero kite surfboard

+This Game is a Tesis of Tantric Buddhist magic Im presenting in my Doctoral Tesis at Naropa University.

 Music Loop
 https://soundcloud.com/dorje-trolo/landing-nosara